k2muse/k2muse.github.io/pages/usage.md

 ## Environment

+Installation and Configuration Requirements:
+* [Biomechanics ToolKit (BTK)](https://biomechanical-toolkit.github.io/docs/): Required for parsing "*.c3d" files in MATLAB.
+* [Jupyter Notebook](https://jupyter.org/): Needed to open and run "*.ipynb" scripts.
+* [MATLAB 2022b](https://www.mathworks.com/products/matlab.html): Used for data visualization and processing.
+* [Python](https://www.python.org/): Required for running Python-based scripts and models.

-For MATLAB scripts, we use MATLAB version 2022b; for Python code, we use Python version 3.8.19.
+For MATLAB scripts, we use MATLAB (version 2022b).

+For Python scripts, we use Visual Studio Vode (version 1.98.1).

 The processed file is of *.mat format and can be opened using MATLAB (version 2022b, MathWorks, Natick, MA, USA).